elan-ev/tobira/docs/docs/setup/deploy.md

 You can place it anywhere you want, but we suggest creating a directory `/opt/tobira` and placing it there.
 The rest of these docs also assumes that you rename it to just `tobira`, i.e. stripping the target suffix, so that the binary is `/opt/tobira/tobira`.

+If you want to install Tobira from a Debian package, see [this document](debs) for more information.
 If you need to build your own binary, see [this document](../dev/build/release) for more information.